Mount Tammany Hike – 5 Things to Know Before You go

 After you reach the summit, you can either:

-When you reach the trail marker for the blue trail, you’ll turn left and take the blue trail down.
+Since we’re doing the option 1 loop from above when you reach the trail marker for the blue trail, you’ll continue to follow the path from the overlook (not the red trail down) until you reach a fork which shows the blue blaze trail.
+On it, you’ll turn left and take the blue trail down.
 This will go on for about 2 miles.

 You’ll even cross another fork which turns to a green trail, but you’ll ignore it and keep taking the blue trail down.
 You’ll pass by some nice gorges and another bridge about 1/2 a mile after the waterfall/swimming hole.
 This will take you a large parking lot that is actually that plan B parking lot I talked about in the beginning of this post.